openedx/edx-proctoring/docs/testing/test_plan.md

 - [ ] Click start system check and follow set up steps according to the proctoring software
 - [ ] After set up you should be returned to edx courseware and the start exam button should be enabled
 - [ ] You should see a final interstitial stating the rules of the proctored exam and the time allotted to complete it
+    - [ ] valid link??
 - [ ] Click start my exam
 - [ ] You should see the first unit in the exam
-- [ ] There should be a banner with the following information:
-    - [ ] Notification you that you are in a timed exam
-    - [ ] A button to end the exam
-    - [ ] A timer counting down from the correct `time allotted` for this exam
-- [ ] The timer should return with the correct value when you:
+- [ ] The exam timer is shown and functions properly (LINK)
-    - [ ] Refresh the page
-    - [ ] Navigate to other course content, then return to the exam
 - [ ] Click end my exam on the banner
-- [ ] You should see an interstitial confirming if you want to submit
-    - [ ] The timer should continue to count down
-- [ ] Click I want to continue working
-- [ ] You should be returned to the exam content
-- [ ] Click end my exam on the banner
 - [ ] Click submit on the confirmation page
 - [ ] You should see an interstitial confirming the exam has been submitted and is waiting on review
 - [ ] You should receive an email stating your exam has been submitted for review

-- [ ] Test has been completed with a Proctortrack exam
+- [ ] This test has been completed with a Proctortrack exam
-- [ ] Test has been completed with a RPNow exam
+- [ ] This test has been completed with a RPNow exam

 #### Learners are removed from the exam if connectivity to the proctoring software is not maintained
 - [ ] Log in as a verified learner, navigate to the exam section, follow all instructions, and start the exam